marcellelee/marcellelee.github.io/index.md

 ## About Me
-Security researcher, educator, and mentor.
-Passionate about network security, [cyber competitions](https://github.com/marcellelee/marcellelee.github.io/blob/master/index.md#competitions), and packet analysis.
-Advocate of [diversity](https://github.com/marcellelee/marcellelee.github.io/blob/master/index.md#diversity-in-tech) in tech.
-Collector of [certs](https://github.com/marcellelee/marcellelee.github.io/blob/master/index.md#my-certifications) and degrees.
+Security researcher, educator, and packet nerd.
 [Public speaker](https://goo.gl/7pXpL8) and [author](https://medium.com/@marcellelee).
 You can find me on [Twitter](https://twitter.com/marcellelee) and [LinkedIn](https://www.linkedin.com/in/marcellelee/).
 You can also email me at marcellelee at protonmail.com.

-Reuse of my materials is licensed under the [Creative Commons BY NC license](https://creativecommons.org/licenses/by-nc/2.0).
+**New in January 2020** - [Journey to OSCP!](https://github.com/marcellelee/marcellelee.github.io/blob/master/pages/OSCP.md)

 > The most dangerous phrase in the language is, ‘We’ve always done it this way.’ ~ Grace Hopper

-**New in January 2020** - [Journey to OSCP!](https://github.com/marcellelee/marcellelee.github.io/blob/master/pages/OSCP.md)

-## Resources
+## Curated Resources

 ###  Websites, Cheat Sheets, and Packet Captures
 - Go-to [websites](https://goo.gl/u8q6HR)